Stop 1: Pope-9097 Bryant Ave

 Is there a special story about a particular tree or shrub (i.e. family heirloom tree, shrubs that you have been able to carry over into your garden)

-Do you have a particular water feature, sculpture, or hardscape that you would like to highlight?
+Do you have a particular water feature, sculpture, hardscape that you would like to highlight?

 Insect-attracting plants